Happy Birthday, Fast Eddie!

 Eddie Vernon Rickenbacker was born on October 8, 1890, in Columbus, Ohio.

-Rickenbacker’s love of all things mechanical began in his childhood, partly inspired by his father’s words, “a machine has to have a purpose.”
-His experiments and fearlessness led to several near-death experiences early in life, including a run-in with a horse-drawn carriage and an accident while riding a cart down the slope of a mine.
+Rickenbacker’s love of all things mechanical began in his childhood.
+He was partly inspired by his father’s words, “a machine has to have a purpose.”
+His experiments and fearlessness led to several near-death experiences early in life.
+These included a run-in with a horse-drawn carriage and an accident while riding a cart down the slope of a mine.

 Rickenbacker dropped out of school at age 13 following his father’s sudden death.
 He took odd jobs to support the family and eventually enrolled in a correspondence course in engineering.
 His love of automobiles led Rickenbacker to take a job in a machine shop.
 Before long he began racing their cars.
 Rickenbacker then competed in the Indianapolis 500 four times, earning the nickname “Fast Eddie.”

-Rickenbacker enlisted in the Army shortly after America entered the war and was among the first US troops to begin training in France in June 1917.
-Though he wanted to fly, he was picked over, as they preferred men with college degrees.
+Rickenbacker enlisted in the Army shortly after America entered World War I. He was among the first US troops to begin training in France in June 1917.
+Though he wanted to fly, he was passed over, as they preferred men with college degrees.
 Because of his mechanical abilities, Rickenbacker was assigned as the engineering officer of the 3rd Aviation Instruction Center, but he practiced flying in his free time.
 Once he convinced his superiors that he had found a qualified replacement engineering officer, Rickenbacker was allowed to get his wings and was assigned to the 94th Aero Squadron.

 Rickenbacker flew his first mission on April 6, 1918.
 He shot down his first plane later that month and achieved ace status in May when he shot down two planes in one day.
 For shooting down five planes in a month, he was awarded the French Croix de Guerre.